-However, to use any of that data effectively, it needs to be of a quality that supports good customer insights and decision-making.
+However, to use any of that data effectively, it needs to be of a quality that supports privacy, good customer insights and decision-making.

 You likely have a process in place to improve data quality, but will it also measure the effectiveness of your data collection and quality strategy?

 For businesses today, data quality can mean the difference between success, staying afloat, or shutting up shop.
 In fact, research says that companies believe they lose $15 million per year, on average, because of poor quality data.

 Accurate, quality data gives companies a better understanding of their customers and their needs, allowing them to capitalize on opportunities for targeted marketing that not only reaches their customers but builds relationships and leaves the competitors in the dust.

 Without a plan, you are essentially crossing your fingers, closing your eyes, and hoping for the best.

 7 data quality metrics you should be measuring

 Measuring data quality means assessing the health of your data and prioritizing measurement criteria that supports how you want to use your data.Data accuracy requires assessing the data against the thing it represents or against an authoritative data set.

 Before using these metrics to measure, your organization must agree on the quality rules and develop core quality metrics to support those goals.